Criminal Justice and Criminology majors, and students interested in the CJC major can receive program-specific advising from:

 This meeting should occur the semester before graduation.
 For example, if you plan to graduate in December, appointments for audits should occur the previous Spring semester.

 Students should have already applied to graduate with the College of Arts and Sciences prior to completing a senior audit, and completed a General Education final degree audit.
-College advisors will provide a “Major’s Degree Audit form” and a copy of an unofficial transcript, both of which should be brought to the meeting with Dr. Burnett.
+College advisors will provide a “Major’s Degree Audit form” and a copy of an unofficial transcript, both of which should be brought to the meeting with Dr. Holsinger.

 - declaring Criminal Justice and Criminology as a minor.